Acupuncture for Menopause and Perimenopause

 Some typical symptoms of menopause and perimenopause include:

 In addition, post-menopausal women are at an increased risk of serious health conditions including cardiovascular disease and osteoporosis.
 Therefore, it is essential that you take good care of your health in the years leading up to and during this time.
+In order to understand how TCM (traditional Chinese medicine) can help you through perimenopause and menopause, first you need to understand how menstruation is viewed by this ancient system of medicine.

 A Chinese Medicine View of Menstruation